FSuhas/LootBlare/readme.md

 Changelog:

+- **2.2**: Update version to 2.2 and refactor RollCap settings with new configuration frame for user input
+- **2.1**: Update version to 2.1 in LootBlare.toc and improve item quality color handling in LootBlare.lua
 - **2.0**: Refactor RollCap settings and add configuration frame for user input
 - **1.1.7**: Prevent blare window from closing due to timeout for the Master Looter
 - **1.1.6**: Add communication using CHAT_MSG_ADDON events